Participant Information Area

 Here’s a useful starting guide to writing a personal statement to UK universities through UCAS.

 Subject Specific workshops

 Subject specific application workshops are held for certain subjects, including Law and Medicine.
-You do not need to register for these workshops before the programme, and you can attend these workshops even if you are not studying the subject at Cambridge Immerse.
+You do not need to register for these workshops before the programme, and you can attend these workshops even if you are not studying the subject at Immerse Education.

 Within our carefully designed interview skills workshops, students will gain an insight into the core skills required to successfully articulate their viewpoints in a pressured environment.
 These workshops focus upon developing the confidence and intellectual tenacity required to tackle some of the key questions that might be asked during interview.
 As with all workshops, you do not need to register for these workshops before the programme.

 Christ’s College Porters’ Lodge: +44 1223 334900 (available 24 hours)

 Sidney Sussex College Porters’ Lodge: +44 1223 3 38800 (available 24 hours)

 St Catharine’s College Porters’ Lodge: +44 1223 338300 (available 24 hours)

 Programme Manager: +44 20 8123 6988 (available only during programme duration)

 In addition, all participants will be provided with their summer mentor’s mobile telephone number upon arrival at the programme.